With a dramatic rise in influencer marketing in the last few years, we decipher the trend to see how much value the influencer adds to a brand

 According to Shruti Tupe - VP, Eikona PR Measurement and Audit, “Using fake or genuine followers is a matter of ethics and policies.
 This needs to be debated between the brand custodians and the industry bodies.
 Having said that, there are many ways in which brands can maximise influencer module through intelligent data analytics.”THE ROI CONUNDRUM

-Category: Cover Story Volume No: 14 Issue No: 49
+Feedback: Category: Cover Story Volume No: 14 Issue No: 49